SimonBartels/simonbartels.github.io/README.md

 I am a postdoctoral researcher at the machine learning section at Copenhagen university and the cognitive systems section at the Danish technical university, advised by [Wouter Boosma](https://ku-bioml.github.io), [Jes Frellsen](https://frellsen.org/) and [Søren Hauberg](http://www2.compute.dtu.dk/~sohau/).

 # Research Interests
+protein design, Bayesian optimization, Gaussian processes, stopping strategies, concentration inequalities, quadrature of convex functions

+On the practical side, I want to improve the protein-design workflow.
+With Bayesian optimization, I hope to reduce the number of expensive and time consuming wetlab experiments.
+Using results from preceding experiments, unlabelled data from related tasks and simulations, should allow to make informed choices about which protein modifications are worthwhile to explore.

 On the theoretical side, I am pursuing the question: how much data is necessary to obtain a decent (Gaussian process) model.
 Importantly, I want an answer for a dataset at hand and NOT for all datasets.
 Optimal stopping and probably-approximately-correct bounds are tools, I am interested to answer that question.

-On the practical side, I want to improve the protein-design workflow.
-With Bayesian optimization, I hope to reduce the number of expensive and time consuming wetlab experiments.
-Using results from preceding experiments, unlabelled data from related tasks and simulations, should allow to make informed choices about which protein modifications are worthwhile to explore.

 # Highlighted Publications

-**Adaptive Cholesky Gaussian Processes** ([arXiv](https://arxiv.org/abs/2202.10769))
+**Adaptive Cholesky Gaussian Processes** ([arXiv](https://arxiv.org/abs/2202.10769), [code](https://github.com/SimonBartels/acgp))

 with [Kristoffer Stensbo-Smidt](https://prior.info/), [Pablo Moreno Muñoz](https://pmorenoz.github.io/), [Wouter Boosma](https://ku-bioml.github.io), [Jes Frellsen](https://frellsen.org/) and [Søren Hauberg](http://www2.compute.dtu.dk/~sohau/)